pcustic/password-reset-example-app/README.md

 ## Final notes
 This application is written only for educational purposes and is not meant to be deployed to production without changes.
-Feel free to use it on your own risk since there might be some issues and bugs I am not aware.
+Feel free to use it on your own risk since there might be some issues and bugs that I am not aware of.